MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 Tapering: Linear
 ++++++++++++++++

-The linear tapering scheme is very similar to GKW91, except that the tapering function is chosen as:
+The linear tapering scheme is similar to GKW91, except that the tapering function is chosen as:

 .. math:: f_1(S) = \min \left[ 1,  \frac{S_{\max}}{|{\bf S}|} \right]